 This workshop aims to bring together researchers with expertise in complementary aspects of this highly interdisciplinary field, covering topics such as quantum optics & open quantum systems, quantum chemistry, condensed matter & many-body physics, and macroscopic QED.
 The goal is to discuss the current state of theoretical approaches and facilitate communication between different fields, as well as to understand fundamental aspects of the important mechanisms at play and to assess and discuss current and possible future applications and technological promises of molecular polaritonics.
 The workshop will be held in a highly interactive format, with ample time for discussions and informal interactions.

-The workshop will be held in the residence “La Cristalera” in Miraflores de la Sierra, a small village in the mountains near Madrid.
-All participants will stay at the residence, and food will be provided there as well, starting with dinner on Sunday, July 7, until breakfast on Thursday, July 11.
+The workshop will be held in the hotel “Genusshotel Wenisch” in Straubing, a small city in the Gäuboden region of Bavaria close to Munich and Nuremberg.
+All participants will stay at the workshop venue, and food will be provided there as well, starting with breakfast on Monday, Sep 12, until breakfast on Thursday, Sep 15.
 For further details and travel information see the venue page.